-LARYNGITIS 1830
+LARYNGITIS The state of the s 1830

-PHTHISIS 670
+PHTHISIS 100 m 31 Vi 31 Vi 31 Vi 670

 NEOPLASM OF THE } LARYNX OR CORDS 112

 ANEURYSM 65

 HYSTERIC APHONIA 59

 diphtheria, very severely.
 Four years ago she had a partial hysterectomy for uterine tumors at the Baptist Hospital, and a year later the left kidney was removed "on account of something which was cut at the previous operation."
 She passes water four to ten times in the night and has done so for years, the amount varying with the amount of water she takes.